rdtmaster/compactbro/README.md

 openssl req -x509 -sha1 -days 365 -key key.pem -in csr.csr -out certificate.pem
 ```
+This will generate self-signed SSL certificate, which you have to import to your browser as a trusted root CA (for firefox: `settings` => `advanced` => `certificates` => `import`).
+Most likely the browser still won't allow you to visit `https://i.reddit.com/*` pages due to transport security (because the certificate had changed and could not be verified).
+Find your firefox profile folder and look for `SiteSecurityServiceState.txt` file.
+Although this is considered insecure you can simply delete/rename it or find records for `i.reddit.com` and remove them.

 Then open your `compactbro.toml` config file.
 All HTTPS settings are stored in the respective section which should look like this (you can append it to the end of the file):
 ```toml
 [HTTPS]